zb8c5ek/svraster/README.md

 - `--cfg_files`: Sepcify a list of config files, the later overwrites the former.
 Some examples are under `cfg/`.
 - command line: Any field defined in `src/config.py` can be overwritten through command line.
 For instances: `--data_device cpu`, `--subdivide_save_gpu`.

 Like InstantNGP and other NeRF variants, defining a proper main scene bounding box is crucial to quality and processing time.
-The main scene bound is defined for the main 3D region of interest.
+Note that the main scene bound is defined for the main 3D region of interest.
 There are another `--outside_level` (default 5) Octree levels for the background region.
-The default main scene bound heuristic may work well in many cases but you can manually tweak them by the following:
+The default main scene bound heuristic may work well in many cases but you can manually tweak them for a better results or covering new type of capturing trajectory:
 - `--bound_mode`:
     - `default`
         - Use the suggested bbox if given by dataset.
 Otherwise, it automatically chose from `forward` or `camera_median` modes.